Post-Doctoral Residency in Counseling and Psychological Services

 After an intensive orientation during the summer semester, residents begin to build a caseload of individual clients for weekly or bi-weekly short-term therapy over the fall semester.
 During the busiest times of the year residents may schedule an average of 15-22 individual therapy sessions per week.
 Two hours of individual supervision, two hours of supervision of supervision/supervision of groups, two hours of postdoc seminar, and one hour of case conference are scheduled each week.

 Duquesne University Counseling Services provides short-term therapy to undergraduate and graduate students.
 If interested, residents have the option of working long-term with several clients.
 As residents become more comfortable and familiar with the Center and the University, they are asked to take on more responsibilities.
 Paperwork and scheduling are completed with Titanium software.
 Residents co-lead weekly group therapy with a doctoral student and provide supervision to that student.
-They also have the opportunity to run workshops independently in the fall semester and run a therapy group indendently in the spring semester.
+They also have the opportunity to run workshops during the academic year.
 They participate in university functions as a representative of the Counseling Service Center.

 Residents are formally evaluated on a quarterly basis, which includes the supervisor's completion of an evaluation form as well as discussion of the evaluation.
 In the event of a grievance, due process is followed and grievance procedures are in place to facilitate a fair resolution.